Boston's COVID Vaccination Requirement Is Now In Effect

-The vaccine requirement, announced last month, follows similar orders in New York City, Chicago, Philadelphia and other cities that have moved to exclude people who are unvaccinated from a variety of indoor businesses.READ MORE: Car Fire Spreads To Watertown Home
+The vaccine requirement, announced last month, follows similar orders in New York City, Chicago, Philadelphia and other cities that have moved to exclude people who are unvaccinated from a variety of indoor businesses.READ MORE: 17-Year-Old Girl Killed In Worcester Shooting At Big Y Parking Lot

 “The best tool we have to end the ongoing COVID surge, reduce hospitalization rates and save lives is for everyone to get vaccinated,” Boston Mayor Michelle Wu said Saturday.
 “We are putting this measure in place to help safeguard our residents, our businesses and our community.”